JanCiara/Connect-4/README.md

 # Connect-4
+Inspiration: http://blog.gamesolver.org/solving-connect-four/01-introduction/ by Pascal Pons

 Connect 4 but with Minimax algorithm

-so it just checks 2 or 3 in a row, middle column, win/lose/draw

 will optimize later